BBVA/apicheck/tools/replay/README.md

 # Replay

+This tool re-sends the requests read from stdin again capturing the new responses.

-Will send the traffic to the same place, in the same order, with the same params.
+It outputs the same pair but sustituting the old responses with the new ones.